buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 > NOTE  Using IfcExtrudedAreaSolidTapered,
 > or IfcRevolvedAreaSolidTapered requires the use of two
 > IfcMaterialProfile's within the
-> IfcMaterialProfileSet assinged to the
+> IfcMaterialProfileSet assigned to the
 > IfcBeamStandardCase
 * Profile: see 'SweptSolid' geometric representation